 Read a particle stack

-This tutorial demonstrates how to read in a particle stack in cryojax.
+.
 The particle stack read here is given in RELION STAR file format.

-After reading the particle stack, it is demonstrated how to compute a power spectrum using cryojax.
+After reading the particle stack, it is demonstrated how to compute a power spectrum using cryojax

 # JAX imports